 Behind the scenes, InfoPath uses an XML (Extensible Markup Language) paradigm.
 It’s not necessary to understand how XML and the related standards InfoPath uses work, but an explanation of what each does is below.

 XML: The data outputted by an InfoPath form is formatted in XML.
-Many programs can read XML data, so the collected data is easy to transfer and share.
+Many programs can read XML data, so the collected data is easy to migrate and share.
 XML allows complex and flexible data structures, which gives InfoPath forms the ability to gather complex and diverse data from users.
 Custom XML data tags can be used, allowing forms to collect any kind data desired.
 The form’s formatting information is separated from the data collected from users, so changing the look of the form is simple.